-As of December 31, 2013, our major concession rights contracts that will expire and need to be renewed in the next 12 months include LED screens, digital TV screens and digital TV screens media assets in Beijing Capital International Airport and digital TV screens and digital TV screens media assets in Guangzhou Baiyun International Airport, among others.
+As of December 31, 2014, our major concession rights contracts that will expire and need to be renewed in the next 12 months include LED screens, digital TV screens and digital TV screens media assets in Beijing Capital International Airport and digital TV screens and digital TV screens media assets in Guangzhou Baiyun International Airport, among others.

-As of March 31, 2014, we had 100 concession rights contracts to operate our digital frames, digital TV screens, other displays in our air travel network and traditional media network.
+As of March 31, 2015, we had 107 concession rights contracts to operate our digital frames, digital TV screens, other displays in our air travel network and traditional media network.
+We are in the process of transferring 13 of these concession rights contracts related to TV-attached digital frames to Jinsheng Advertising.
+See "Item 4.
+Information on the Company - A. History and Development of the Company."
 Many of these concession rights contracts contained provisions granting us exclusive concession rights.
 The scope of the exclusivity, however, varies from contract to contract.
 Most of these exclusivity provisions limit the exclusivity to certain areas of an airport.
 For example, our contract with Guangzhou Baiyun International Airport granted us the exclusive right to operate all the closed-circuit displays located in the domestic and international arrival and departure areas.